Daylily-Informatics/daylily/README.md

 > AND, it seems there is a permissions problem with the `daylily-service` user, as it is setup right now... the stack is failing.
 Permissions are likely missing...

 ### Adding `inline policies` To The PCUI IAM Roles To Allow Access To Parallel Cluster Ref Buckets
 Go to the `IAM Dashboard`, and under roles, search for the role `ParallelClusterUIUserRole-*` and the role `ParallelClusterLambdaRole-*`.
 For each, add an in line json policy as follows (_you will need to enumerate all reference buckets you wish to be able to edit with PCUI_).
-Name it something like `pcui-additional-s3-access`.
+Name it something like `pcui-additional-s3-access`. *you may be restricted to only editing clusters w/in the same region the PCUI was started even with these changes*

 ```json
 {